anders-biostat/linked-charts/docs/rlc/index.md

 [**This tutorial**](citeseq/example_2.html) continues from the previous one and demonstrated how you can leverage standard HTML5 and JavaScript techniques and make them interact smoothly with R/LinkedCharts functions.

+#### Customise your cahrt
+[**Here**](props/props.html) you can find use cases of all the adjustable parameters in R/LinkedCharts.
+This tutorial demonstrates how to youse colours, change shape of elements, add titles, use all built-in parameters to control interactivity, etc.

 ## Questions